Polotsk is an obligatory stop for every tourist visiting Belarus.

-Polotsk has another unique monument.
-And this monument is dedicated to the letter “ў” that only Belarusians can pronounce.
+Polotsk has another unique attraction.
+This is the monument dedicated to the letter “ў” that only real Belarusians can pronounce.
 It was erected in the days of Belarusian literature and beside it, often gathers philologists and writers competing in the pronunciation and writing poems in honor of this letter.
 Linguists say that no other Slavic language has such a letter.

 Traces Of The Middle Ages

 The history of Polotsk relations with knights is shown in the Museum of medieval chivalry.
 It consists of three rooms, showing armor and medieval instruments of torture.
 The whole environment of the Museum and folk music correspond the atmosphere of those times.
 Here, you are allowed to take pictures without restrictions, and at the entrance, anyone can buy an amulet or charm as a souvenir to remember Polotsk.

 In the spring of 2008, it was established that the geographical center of Europe is located exactly in Polotsk.
 In the same year, a memorial sign “Geographical Center of Europe” was erected on this site.
 Now tourists who visit this place can receive a memorable certificate that they visited the very “heart” of Europe.

 (Photo from be.convdocs.org)